kacpersienkiewicz/Chicago-Food-Inspections/README.md

 Note the data is from June 13, 2026.

+## Key Takeaways
+* Violation patterns are largely consistent across Chicago ZIP codes.
+* Facility type is a stronger predictor for violation patterns than geographic location.
+* Mobile food facilities have very different violation profiles than standard restaurants.
+* Businesses can focus on a small number of violations to improve inspection outcomes: maintaining proper handwashing stations, clean food-contact surfaces, keep pest control logs, maintain overall cleanliness, and follow proper food handling, cooling and thawing procedures.

 ## Dataset Information
 * ~300,000 inspection records
 * ~1,000,000 violation records after normalization